 - Pets and animals are are not allowed on the premises.

 Why use a roommate agreement?

 It might seem cold or pessimistic to bring a legal document into your roommate relationship.
 Isn’t a handshake and a smile good enough?

 But more importantly, a formal roommate agreement can help you avoid those problems in the first place.
 By thinking through and clearly defining your rights and responsibilities to each other, you and your roommates can spot potential differences of opinion in how the house is run.
 If you’re just not compatible, it’s best to find out as soon as possible.
-And having signed the document, everyone’s more likely to stay on their best behavior.
+And having signed the roommate rental agreement, everyone’s more likely to stay on their best behavior.

 In other words, a roommate agreement is there to protect everyone involved.
-It can help keep your relationship healthy and happy.
+It can help keep your renters relationship healthy and happy.

 Is a roommate agreement legally binding?